charleshenville/obsidian-mainvault/basc/2025/csc384/Uniform Cost Search.md

 UCS Using [[Searching]] and a type of [[Uninformed Search]]
 # Expand the cheapest node on the Frontier.
-- nodes on the Frontier will be organised by cost in a [[Priority Queue]]
+- nodes on the Frontier will be organized by cost in a [[Priority Queue]]

 ![[Pasted image 20250115163126.png]]